 The effectiveness of the tracking system depends on how easy it can be to recover the stolen caravan.
 The policy among many police forces will not ensure a response to a stolen vehicle report made from an unmonitored tracking system, but police may respond to from an authorised and an accredited monitoring centre so it's worth checking before you buy.

-Tracking systems are an efficient way to recovering stolen caravans quickly and before any damage is done.
+Tracking systems are an efficient way of recovering stolen caravans quickly and before any damage is done.
 Insurers may offer discounts when tracking systems are fitted, but owners need to ensure that the make and model used is recognised by their insurance company.

 Data chip systems have been around for some time, but few have industry approval although many new caravans are now electronically tagged during manufacture.
 Security microdot marking can be useful, making stolen caravans easier to identify.